monyhar/monyhar/monyhar/components/README.md

 can be used by all processes.

-Note that there may also be an `android` subdir, with a Java source code structure underneath it where the package name is org.chromium.components.foo, and with subdirs after 'foo' to illustrate process, e.g. 'browser' or 'renderer':
+Note that there may also be an `android` subdir, with a Java source code structure underneath it where the package name is org.monyhar.components.foo, and with subdirs after 'foo' to illustrate process, e.g. 'browser' or 'renderer':

   * `components/foo/android/OWNERS`, `DEPS`
-  * `components/foo/android/java/src/org/chromium/components/foo/browser/`
+  * `components/foo/android/java/src/org/monyhar/components/foo/browser/`
-  * `components/foo/android/javatests/src/org/chromium/components/foo/browser/`
+  * `components/foo/android/javatests/src/org/monyhar/components/foo/browser/`

 Code in a component should be placed in a namespace corresponding to the name of the component; e.g. for a component living in `//components/foo`, code in that